Ajay Rochester: Other television work

 Rochester was one of the stars of the MyxTv television series "Cast Me" where four casting producers (including Rochester) cast various roles for wannabe actors.

 Rochester appeared on the reality television series Celebrity Dog School with her Pomeranian, "Bootsie".

 She was also the co-host of the SBS TV series Mum's The Word.

 Rochester and teammate Matthew Palmer won the 2012 reality TV show Excess Baggage on Channel 9 Australia.

 She has a recurring role in the Reelz Channel series Beverly Hills Pawn and appeared on America's Court.

 In 2019, Rochester participated in the fifth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.

 In March 2020, Rochester appeared on First Dates Australia.

+Sound recordings

+in 2001, Rochester recorded an album of sound poetry, with her monologues backed by a band, under the stage name of A. J. Rochester.
+The album, Sexual Encounters, chronicled her sex life up to that point.
+The album was released by indie Sydney record label Broken Records and was dedicated to her son Kai.

 Charity work

 Rochester is the ambassador for the Eating Disorders Foundation.
 She has worked with The Make A Wish Foundation and is an advocate for breast cancer research lending her time to multiple breast cancer charities including the Field of Women and BCNA.
 Rochester is also the face and ambassador for Triathlonpink.com and walked the Great Wall of China to raise funds to build the Olivia Newton-John Wellness Centre.